sashpawar11/Oxygensupply-Covid/README.md

 - Register as Hospital
 - Register as Oxygen Supplier/Dealer
-- Suppliers can update status of cylinders and location on Map
+- Suppliers can update status of cylinders and location on Map.
 - Hospitals can quickly search for suppliers and get their details.
+- Search Location of Oxygen Suppliers on Map

 ## Installation